HRGV/phyloFlash/README.md

 fastaFromBed - https://github.com/arq5x/bedtools2/releases

 2) Installation
 phyloFlash needs databases to be prepared once.
-A small script is provided - make_pF_db.pl that has to be executed in the same directory as the provided SSU database file SSURef_NR99_119_for_phyloFlash.fasta.gz
+A small will be provided

 phyloFLash is a perl script, no installation is necessary.
 If you want general access please make the script executional and add its location to your $PATH.